zoe-64/ABCL/README.md

 3. Before login, activate the bookmark
 4. Login!

-## Incompatibilities

-BCC is not compatable with ABCL.

 ## Credits

 Special thanks to tetris245 for helping me get into modding!<br>